University of Leicester Engineering Building

 The Engineering Building is part of the University of Leicester.
 It was designed by the architects James Stirling and James Gowan.

 The Red Trilogy

 The building is part of the Red Trilogy by James Stirling.
 Beginning in the late 1950s, the architect designed three university buildings featuring distinctly red materials: red bricks and red tiles.
-The Red Trilogy includes the Engineering Building, University of Leicester (1959–1963), the Faculty of History, University of Cambridge (1964–1967), and the Florey Building, The Queen's College, Oxford (1966–1971).
+The Red Trilogy includes the Engineering Building, University of Leicester (1959–1963), the Seeley Historical Library, Faculty of History, University of Cambridge (1964–1967), and the Florey Building, Queen's College, Oxford (1966–1971).
 James Stirling and James Gowan worked together on the design for the Engineering Building.
 The Trilogy's two later buildings were designed by Stirling, without Gowan.

 Design

 The Engineering Building is a large and complex structure.
 Stirling and Gowan were tasked to design spaces for offices, laboratories, auditorium, and workshops with heavy machinery.
 The design also includes a water tank on top.
 The workshops are located in the low-rise section of the building, in a hall with a rectangular floor plan.
 Connected to the workshop hall is the tower, which houses auditorium, offices, and laboratories.
 The water tank sits on top of the tower.
 The tower section is notable for its chamfered edges and its prismatic geometry.
 The auditorium is located at the base of the tower.
 The auditoriums seating arrangement is designed typically stadium-like with staggered rows of seats.
 The angled auditorium floor results in a pronounced wedge-shape on the building's exterior.
 The tower's facades are clad in glass and red tiles, the workshop hall's facade is entirely made of frosted glass.

 A unique feature of the workshop hall is its roof construction.
 The roof's geometry is rotated by 45 degrees in respect to the floor plan's orientation.
 This results in a unique jagged roof line and a diamond-pattern-like perimeter.
 The roof appears as a series of multiple translucent prisms.
 The translucent effect was achieved by lining the glass panes with fibre-glass.
 Other parts of the glass shell are completely opaque, in contrast.
 Here, the glass panes were coated with a thin layer of aluminium.

 Stirling and Gowan were commissioned in 1957.
 The design is dated to 1959.
 Construction lasted from 1960 to 1963.
 The consulting structural engineer was Frank Newby.